-The peach-picking season in the Garden State really gets going in mid-July and carries on through August and early September at some farms.
-Before you go, call ahead or check the farm’s Facebook page to make sure crops are still plentiful and what, specifically, is available on any given day.
-(You might also be able to pick blueberries, which are available at many farms through July.)
+The peach picking season in New Jersey really gets going in mid-July and carries on through August and even early September at some farms.
+Before heading out on a peach-picking adventure, call ahead or check the farm’s Facebook page to make sure crops are still plentiful and see what other fruits are available on any given day—you might also be able to pick blueberries, which are available at many farms through the end of July.

 Follow up your peach picking with a pony ride and other kid-friendly fun at Alstede Farms.
 Photo courtesy of the farm

 Alstede entices visitors with a slew of entertaining extras in addition to pick-your-own peaches, flowers, and other fruits and vegetables.
 There are always barnyard animals available to feed, events going on—such as tractor and pony rides—and corn or sunflower mazes, as well as a seasonal hay pyramid to climb.
 Check the farm's "what's picking now" tab for the best peach picking days.
 Purchase your tickets online in advance to guarantee admission.